noamlivne/CFT/HowTo2.md

 The Filter drop-down box allows you to filter between the different views of All, DMR, and NXDN lines.

+Edit > Add Encryption Row enables you to add a row to your project.
+You should select the relevant encryption type.

+Edit > Scanners and Licenses ... enables you to Add, Edit, and Delete a scanner.
+Each scanner can have a unique name, Licenses and Key Mapping.
-Tools > Licensing... enables you to enter the License Key(s) you have purchased.
-Make sure to press OK after pasting the long License text.
+You can also paste the License(s) you have purchased.
+Do not forget to press OK and Close when done.

 ![screenshot](img/man4.png)